preciofishbone/OmniaDocs/my-workplace/my-links/index.rst

 + **Title**: The title for the link, shown in the list.
 + **Url**: The link url.
-+ **Category**: Type a ctaegory.
-Links that share the same category will be grouped together when "Show categories" is selected.
++ **Category**: Links that share the same category will be grouped together when "Show categories" is selected.
 + **Information**: It is optional to add information about the link.
+If added, an i-icon will be shown.
 + **Open in New Window**: Defines whether to open the link in a new window or not.
-+ **Icon**: The user can select from built-in icons based on [Font Awesome](https://fortawesome.github.io/Font-Awesome) or any image uploaded to a document library in SharePoint.
++ **Icon**: The user can select from built-in icons based on Font Awesome or any image uploaded to a document library in SharePoint.
-+ **Icon background color**: Here you can set the background color for the icon, if needed.
++ **Icon background color**: The background color for the icon here.
+If not setm the default icon background color will be used.

 A personal link can be deleted the same way as described above (but for e personal link, the linke is actually deleted, not just removed).